zesterer/euc/README.md

 `euc` is simply a humble software-renderer.

-However, for someone new to 3D rendering that wants to explore new techniques without all of the beaurocratic cruft, `euc` might well serve a useful purpose.
+However, for someone new to 3D rendering that wants to explore new techniques without all of the bureaucratic cruft, `euc` might well serve a useful purpose.

 ### Static images, pre-renders, and UI